-The Mediterranean Circuit of the Panerai Classic Yachts Challenge (PCYC) consists of four events which take place in Italy and France.
-The 2016 calendar of regattas is as follows:
+The Mediterranean Circuit of the Panerai Classic Yachts Challenge (PCYC) consists of four events which take place in Italy, France and Spain.
+The 2017 racing calendar is as follows:

-The regattas which form the Mediterranean Circuit of the Panerai Classic Yachts Challenge are organised by the Yacht Clubs and by the local Associations of Antibes, Porto Santo Stefano, Imperia and Cannes.
-Each stage counts towards the award of the Panerai Classic Yachts Challenge Trophy.
-Official communications and Regatta announcements are available from the secretariat of the Yacht Clubs.
+The regattas comprising the Mediterranean Circuit of the Panerai Classic Yachts Challenge are organised by the Yacht Clubs and by the local Associations of Antibes, Porto Santo Stefano, Mahon and Cannes.
+Each stage counts towards the awarding of the Panerai Classic Yachts Challenge Trophy.
+Official communications and Notices of Race are available from the secretariat of the various Yacht Clubs.

 During every regatta, measurement checks of the boats entered may be carried out.
 Such checks will be carried out by the official measurers of the C.I.M. and of the National Associations.
-In the event of a dispute, the regatta committee will be the final judge.
+In the event of a dispute, the race committee's decision will be final.

-At the end of each stage of the Mediterranean Circuit of the Panerai Classic Yachts Challenge, Officine Panerai will award a prize to the first three places in the Vintage, Classic, Big Boats and Spirit of Tradition classes, and a special Officine Panerai prize to the first classified overall in each of the classes.
+At the end of each stage of the Mediterranean Circuit of the Panerai Classic Yachts Challenge, Officine Panerai will award a prize to the top-three-placed yachts in the Vintage, Classic, Big Boats and Spirit of Tradition classes, and a special Officine Panerai prize to the top overall ranked yacht in each of the classes.